cathalmcguire/intercom/README.md

 Another approach would be to think of a solution for big data.
 The provided customers file has 32 entries but the solution I've provided would be inefficient for a million.
 To solve for big data I would:

 * Read on a per line basis.
 If the line meets the distance criteria write to an output file
-* Read in data from the diltered output in chunks.
+* Read in data from the filtered output in chunks.
 Sort the data and write to temporary files
 * Use an external merge sort to sort the data from the temporary files into a single final sorted file.